 Real estate investors and developers are acquiring older condominium buildings in Coconut Grove, fueling fears about the pace, price and scale of neighborhood redevelopment.
 “The Grove doesn’t need to be another Brickell,” one resident said.

-In April, El-Ad National Properties paid $45.5 million for the two-story, 25-unit building – nearly three times what the Canero Group had paid a year earlier to acquire Chateau Grove and convert the building into a rental property.
+In April, El-Ad National Properties paid $45.5 million to acquire Chateau Grove – nearly three times what the Canero Group had paid a year earlier to buyout the two-story, 25-unit condominium and convert the building into a rental property.

 Canero paid $17.3 million to assume control of the aging property in 2025 by going through the long, often contentious process of buying out the building’s individual condominium owners.